Esther Chapter 10 Summary

 Discussion Questions for Esther, Chapter 10

-2. Chapter 10 records a tax which the king imposed on the land.
+- Chapter 10 records a tax that the king imposed on the land.
 Throughout history (and even today), rulers have used taxation both fairly and unfairly against civilians.
 What does the Bible have to say about how believers should respond to either?

-4. Throughout the book of Esther, Mordecai went from a common man, to a man hated by a high official, to "second in rank to King Ahasuerus".
+- Throughout the book of Esther, Mordecai went from a common man to a man hated by a high official to "second in rank to King Ahasuerus."
 Does God always work in this way, elevating believers in status and wealth because they are faithful?
-Is God still faithful if he does not do this?
+Is God still faithful if He does not do this?
 Why or why not?

-5. In Chapter 10, we learn this story was also recorded in a different Chronicle.
+- In Chapter 10, we learn that this story was also recorded in a different chronicle.
 Do you think this account is less trustworthy because the other is lost?
 Why or why not?

-6. Why was Mordecai popular amongst his people?
+- Why was Mordecai popular among his people?
 Do you think this approval was the greatest he could seek after?
 Why or why not?

-8. Mordecai not only "sought the welfare of his people", but "spoke peace" to them as well.
+- Mordecai not only "sought the welfare of his people," but "spoke peace" to them as well.
 (ESV) What do you think it means to "speak peace" to someone?
-How might we as believers better "speak peace" to one another today?
+How might we, as believers, better "speak peace" to one another today?

-9. Though the name of God is not mentioned here, do you believe he was still present?
+- Though the name of God is not mentioned here, do you believe He was still present?
 What leads you to believe so?

 Key Words/Phrase